swiss/e-collecting-hackathon/README.md

 ## Getting started

 0. Create an account on GitHub.
-1. Join a team by adding your name and linking your GitHub Account to its README file below Team Members
+1. Join a [team](https://github.com/swiss/e-collecting-hackathon/tree/main?tab=readme-ov-file#teams-and-approaches) during the team building process at the hackathon.
+2. Add your name and GitHub account to the "Team Members" section of your team's GitHub repository README file.
-2. Design and develop your solution.
+3. Design and develop your solution.
-3. Document your solution.
+4. Document your solution.
-4. Present and demo your solution.
+5. Present and demo your solution.

 ## Program